Error Analyses of Auto-Regressive Video Diffusion Models: A Unified Framework: Meta-ARVDM : A Unified Framework of AR-VDMs

-The \emph{auto-regressive generation stage} of some methods, including FIFO-Diffusion and StreamingT2V, denoise frames at different noise levels simultaneously and have additional reference frames.
-Thus, we extend the ground-truth reverse equation (Eqn.~\eqref{eq:rev_1}) from these two perspectives to include these methods.
-To denoise the frames at different noise levels, we first define the extended time $\bart(t)=(t+\delta_{1},t+\delta_{2},\ldots,t+\delta_{w})$, where $\delta_{i}\in\bbR$ for $i\in[w]$ denotes the difference between the noise levels of the $i$-th frame and an evolving noise level $t$.
-We will abbreviate $\bart(t)$ as $t$ when $t$ is clear from the context.
-In addition, we assume that the initial distribution of $X_{1:w}^{0}$ in Eqn.~\eqref{eq:forward} is conditioned on a set of reference clean frames $X_{\calR}^{0}$, where $\calR\subseteq\bbN$ is the index set of the reference frames.
-Then the \emph{true} version of the corresponding reverse-time equation of different noise levels with reference frames is
+The \emph{auto-regressive generation stage} in methods such as FIFO-Diffusion and StreamingT2V simultaneously denoises frames at various noise levels, often using additional reference frames.
+To address this, we generalize the ground-truth reverse equation (Eqn.~\eqref{eq:rev_1}) along two dimensions.
+First, to accommodate multiple noise levels, we introduce the extended time vector $\bart(t) = (t + \delta_{1}, \ldots, t + \delta_{w})$, where each $\delta_{i} \in \bbR$ represents the offset of the $i$-th frame's noise level relative to the shared evolution variable $t$.
+For clarity, we will refer to $\bart(t)$ simply as $t$ when the context is unambiguous.
+Second, we condition the initial distribution of $X_{1:w}^{0}$ in Eqn.~\eqref{eq:forward} on the reference clean frames $X_{\calR}^{0}$, where $\calR \subseteq \bbN$ denotes the set of indices of the reference frames.
+The extended reverse-time SDE can then be written as